-- · language teaching methodology

-- the nature of language/languages (e.g., introduction to linguistics)

-- the structure of English (e.g., syntax, phonology, morphology, discourse)

-- second language acquisition
+- language teaching methodologies - the nature of language/languages (e.g., introduction to linguistics) - the structure of English (e.g., syntax, phonology, morphology, discourse) - second language acquisition - intercultural communication (e.g., sociolinguistics, cross-cultural studies) - practicum experience

-- intercultural competence

-- · practicum experience

-If English language institutions independent of a college or university offer teacher-training certificates, requirements for teacher-trainers include all the above, plus additional training in language teaching pedagogy and methodology at least equivalent to the certificate content being taught.

-In the case where an institution requires its teacher -trainers to hold a specific certificate (e.g., for CELTA teacher trainers), the certificate is in addition to the bachelor's degree.
+Requirements for teacher-trainers include all the above, plus additional training in language teaching pedagogy and methodology at least equivalent to the certificate content being taught.
+In the case where an institution requires its teacher-trainers to hold a specific certificate (e.g., for CELTA teacher trainers), the certificate is in addition to the bachelor's degree.